Opinion: 3 Reasons to Consider SaaS for Quality Management Software

 SaaS Providers have One Job

 SaaS providers need to “put their money where their mouth is.”
-I look at it like a challenge to traditional IT groups to try and do better.
-I’ll be the first to throw down the gauntlet on any on premises customer to match the robustness of the AssurX OnDemand system.
-In terms of security, data center certifications, data protection, application performance, compliance, dedicated resources, bandwidth, industry experience, system architecture and dedicated staff, we have yet to see a solution as comprehensive and robust as AssurX provides our QMS customers.
+I look at it as a challenge to traditional IT groups to try and do better.
+I’ll be the first to throw down the gauntlet on any on-premises customer to match the robustness of the AssurX OnDemand system.
+In terms of security, data center certifications, data protection, application performance, compliance, dedicated resources, bandwidth, industry experience, system architecture, and dedicated staff, we have yet to see a solution as comprehensive and robust as AssurX provides our QMS customers.
 The question now shouldn’t be whether you should take your quality management system into the cloud, but how soon you can do it.